OpenEnergyDashboard/OED/USAGE.md

 * `createdb` creates the database schema in an uninitialized database.
 It will not update the schema.
 * `addMamacMeters` adds meters from a CSV file (see above).
 * `updateMamacMeters` fetches new data from previously imported Mamac meters.
+* `refreshReadingViews` aggregates readings data in the database.
 * `createUser` creates a new user.
 If given no arguments, it is interactive; you can also pass the username and password as command line arguments.
 * `editUser` edits the password of an existing user.